Brane Stabilization and Regionality of Extra Dimensions

 Due to local interactions with the brane, inhomogeneities in bulk field modes will be induced -- this will be approximated here by an effective boundary condition on the bulk field(s) at the location of the brane.
 Therefore if global translation invariance of the bulk manifold is broken, the vacuum energy of bulk fields (a global quantity) will depend on the location of the brane, providing a location-dependent force, i.e. the Casimir effect \cite{Casimir:1948dh}.
 Likewise, the Casimir energy of Standard Model fields living on the brane can play a role if the brane's topology is non-trivial.
 Calculation of Casimir energies is subtle because it strongly depends on the bulk and boundary geometry, topology, dimensionality, field type, and boundary conditions.
 The magnitude of the effect can be estimated on dimensional grounds; however in order to get the overall sign and precise magnitude of the energy, a full calculation usually must be performed.
 Having explicit analytic expressions for the fields modes (as one has on the horn and cone) makes this task much more tractable.

-Though using Casimir energies to stabilize bulk moduli is not a new idea (see e.g \cite{ Garriga:2000jb, Ponton:2001hq, Greene:2007xu}), to our knowledge they have not been used to stabilize the location of a single brane within the bulk nor have the regional properties of manifolds been exploited for their use.
-We would especially like to emphasize its role because, in the case of a 3-brane embedded in a higher-dimensional bulk, the brane geometry is trivial, as are the corresponding energies.
+Though using Casimir energies to stabilize bulk moduli is not a new idea (see e.g \cite{ Garriga:2000jb, Ponton:2001hq, Greene:2007xu, Elizalde:2002dd}), to our knowledge they have not been used to stabilize the location of a single brane within the bulk nor have the regional properties of manifolds been exploited for their use.
+We would especially like to emphasize the role of the Casimir effect because, in the case of a 3-brane embedded in a higher-dimensional bulk, the brane geometry is trivial, as are the corresponding energies.
 The Casimir effect may then be the only mechanism available to stabilize the brane's location in this case.

 In summary, the gradients of the total energy result in a net \emph{force}, which can stabilize the location of a brane.
 In this work, we generalize the results of \cite{Jacobs:2012ph}, confining our attention to a codimension-1 brane wrapped around either the 2-dimensional hyperbolic horn or the Euclidean cone, but extending our analysis to additionally include the Neumann boundary condition, as well as analogous calculations in $D=2+1$ (i.e without the Minkowski dimensions).
 On both geometries (in $D=5+1$) we suppose that all Standard Model fields are confined to a codimension-1 brane as pictured in Figure \ref{fig_horn} or \ref{fig_cone}, but that they are free to propagate in the compact (i.e. ``universal" \cite{Appelquist:2000nn}) dimension.
 This is possible if the ``circumference" of the brane is small enough so that the first excited ``Kaluza Klein" mode has not yet been made accessible by experiment.